What is the Community Curator™ program?

 What kind of films are available?

-Our video collection includes many videos made in Western New York by artists, filmmakers, community groups and activists between the years 1970-2000.
-Access to these tapes is currently very limited.
+Our video collection includes many videos made by artists, filmmakers, community groups and activists between the years 1970-2010.
+You can see some examples of these videos on our Vimeo page

 How long are the programs?